nkspb/python-projects/README.md

 <b>election.py</b> - Simulate an election between two candidates to calculate the probabilty each wins.

+<b>election_alt.py</b> - Simulate an election between two candidates to calculate the probabilty each wins.
+Alternative version.

 <b>coin_toss.py</b> - Calculate the average number of tosses needed to land a coin on both sides.

 <b>enrollment_stats.py</b> - Calculate the mean and median from the values in a list.